Ken Behring: Engagement in unethical hunting practices and poaching

 Behring was a former president of Safari Club International and was at one time its largest donor.
 He has made multiple safari trips to East Africa, and has shot lions, leopards, rhinoceroses, an elephant, and an endangered bighorn sheep.
 He has been criticized for his trophy hunting practices and animal conservation ethics.

 In 1997, Behring shot an endangered Kara Tau argali sheep in Kazakhstan (only 100 remained in the world at the time).
-He claimed he had permits to shoot the sheep and had Russian scientists in his hunting party; he was issued export permits two days before the enactment of a prior international decision to move Kara Tau argali to the most-endangered status Per American law, the remains of the endangered animal could not be legally imported into the United States.
+He claimed he had permits to shoot the sheep and had Russian scientists in his hunting party; he was issued export permits two days before the enactment of a prior international decision to move Kara Tau argali to most-endangered status.
+Per American law, the remains of the endangered animal could not be legally imported into the United States.
 Behring donated $20 million to the Smithsonian National Museum of Natural History six weeks later, offering his private collection of stuffed hunting trophies to the museum, including four rare bighorn sheep, one of which was the Kara Tau argali sheep.
 The Smithsonian attempted to import the remains by petitioning the Department of the Interior for an Endangered Species Act waiver, but withdrew its request after questioning and negative publicity from Representative George Miller and groups like the Humane Society of the United States.
 Behring maintained that he had broken no laws, and had shot the animal legally while assisting Kazakh scientists.
 The National Museum of Natural History subsequently reevaluated their acquisitions policies in light of the charges.

 In 1998, Behring shot and killed an elephant in Mozambique, where the sport killing of elephants was banned in 1990.
 His hunting companions, the then past and current presidents of Safari Club International, killed two more elephants.
 Mozambican wildlife officials believed that the group had come "to survey investment opportunities" in Cabo Delgado Province.
 The group was given a permit by the governor to shoot a lion, a leopard and a buffalo; a local wildlife official also added a note referring to "problem elephants," the only exception to the national ban on the killing of elephants.
 According to Arlito Cuco, head of Mozambique's wildlife service, a federal investigation showed that the hunt was illegal because it did not target problem elephants, and that two of the elephant tusks had gone missing.
 Local investigators also reported that the group used a helicopter during the hunt, which "drove the elephants onto their guns"—a charge they denied.
 According to The New York Times, Behring's spokesperson "sent a reporter a copy of a $5,000 check, dated six weeks after the hunt and made out to the provincial government with the notation 'elephant permit.'"
 The then-director of the game reserve near where the elephants had been killed was skeptical, telling ABC News Primetime, "They came in there and bankrolled an operation to take out some big elephant, and it is wrong.
 And nobody, nobody can condone what happened."